 “I can’t imagine a life without drawing every day,” said student Stephanie Broder, recipient of the Alvin Balkind Memorial Scholarship.
 “This opportunity to build a career out of something I love so dearly is an exciting prospect.
 It means so much to me to know there are people who will support the dreams of developing artists.”

 In the 2017/18 academic year, donors provided more than $287,000 in graduation awards, scholarships and bursaries to 287 students.
 More than half of all award funds are the result of donations.

-To learn more about our donor community, contact the Advancement Office.
+To learn more about our donor community or how you can support students, contact the Advancement Office.